ezabyss/Google-Foundations-of-Cybersecurity-notes/Course-02-Play-It-Safe-Manage-Security-Risks/Module-02-Security-Frameworks-and-Controls/04-NIST-Framework.md

 ### Scenario

-A high‑risk alert indicates that a workstation has been compromised.
+A high-risk alert indicates that a workstation has been compromised.

-### Step‑by‑Step Using the CSF
+### Step-by-Step Using the CSF

+* **Govern**
+  Security policies and risk management processes define how incidents are handled and who is accountable.

 * **Identify**
   The compromised workstation is identified, and an unknown device is discovered.